Young people to be empowered by anti-violence monument’s Chelmsford visit

 This programme of positive action created with KI100 Essex and other partners who are working hard on this project is a great start, with valuable opportunities for empowerment, mentoring and reconciliation.
 It’s vital that we listen to young people.
 We need to learn more about the challenges they’re facing locally, and their aspirations for the future, so we understand how to provide effective support and resources – now and in the years to come.”

 - Knife Angel leaves in early October

-There’ll be more information about the Knife Angel programme in the coming weeks and if you’d like to hear the latest, sign up for updates on the Chelmsford City Council Festivals and Events mailing list and keep an eye on the KI100 web page.
+There’ll be more information about the Knife Angel programme in the coming weeks and if you’d like to hear the latest, sign up for updates on the Chelmsford City Council Festivals and Events mailing list.